ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples.md

 instance                                          AddNat Z      y      y
 ```

-All three positions are targets.
+All three positions are targets; that is all of `x`, `y`, `z` appear in the RHS of a fundep arrow.

 We can't put a bare fresh tyvar in _any_ position; we'd get a 'catch-all' `instance AddNat x y z`, so no way to write an instance for the Successor case(s).
 Note even with the base case as above, we have to write the Successor case like the catch-all second below:

 ```haskell
 instance {-# OVERLAPPABLE #-} (z ~ (S z'), AddNat x' y z')